The Application Process

 Accounts Receivable Policy

-- Initial communication from Smart Tuition, notifying family of late payment.
+- Initial communication from Smart Tuition, notifying the family of late payment.

 - At 30 days past due, communication will be initiated by the Business Office, either electronically or via phone call, to request payment.

 - At 60 days past due, communication will be sent requesting payment and notifying the family that the student(s) will not be allowed to participate in the following services: